ykrasik/fetch-dsl/README.md

 What is ORM-Fetch-DSL?
 ===
-A DSL for instructing ORM queries which columns to fetch eagerly.
+A Groovy DSL for instructing ORM queries which columns to fetch eagerly.

 Most ORM implementations operate with partial objects - the same object can be re-used in multiple queries, but it is fetched partially - every query specifies which fields of the object (mapped to columns in the table) to fetch.